Website & Digital Content Accessibility Review and Remediation Process

 Body

-ATTENTION UTRGV Digital Content Creators - Action Required: Digital Accessibility Compliance by April 24, 2026 - Under a new ADA Title II rule issued April 24, 2024, UTRGV must ensure all web content and mobile apps are accessible by April 24, 2026.
+ATTENTION UTRGV Digital Content Creators - Action Required: Digital Accessibility Compliance by April 24, 2026 - Under a new Americans with Disabilities Act (ADA) Title II rule issued April 24, 2024, UTRGV must ensure all web content and mobile apps are accessible by April 24, 2026.
 Accessibility is not just about meeting standards — it’s about ensuring everyone can fully engage with our digital spaces.

 Create.
 Review.
 Test.
 Approve.
 Publish.